What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 7. For smoothies and pretty superfood bowls, go to Project Açaí in Holland Village.

-11. To go get a piercing (with your parents’ permission of course – or not), Stege at Marina Square is the spot.
+11. To go get your ears pierced (with your parents’ permission of course – or not), Piercing Clinic at Marina Square is the spot.

-12. For a nice day out with cool Instagram pictures to post afterwards, Gardens by the Bay’s Cloud Forest and Flower Dome are the go-tos.
+12. For a nice day out with cool Instagram pictures to post afterwards, Gardens by the Bay’s Cloud Forest and Flower Dome are the go-tos and definitely one of the best youth hangouts in Singapore.
+Explore more of Gardens by the Bay with our guide!

 14. If you aren’t too tired from exams, waking up early and doing the Southern Ridges Walk is super fun to do with friends.